-The NBAA Exemption (Exemption 7897K), also known as the NBAA Small Aircraft Exemption, was renewed and now extends until March 31, 2022.
+The NBAA Exemption (Exemption 7897L), also known as the NBAA Small Aircraft Exemption, was renewed in 2022 and now extends until March 31, 2024.

 WHAT IS THE NBAA EXEMPTION

-FAR 91.501 applies to operation of large (aircraft of more than 12,500 pounds, maximum certificated takeoff weight) airplanes (an engine-driven fixed-wing aircraft heavier than air, that is supported in flight by the dynamic reaction of the air against its wings) of U.S. registry and turbojet-powered multiengine civil airplanes of U.S. registry when they are not required to be operated under FAR Parts 121, 125, 129, 135, or 137.
+FAR 91.501 applies to operation of large (aircraft of more than 12,500 pounds, maximum certificated takeoff weight) airplanes of U.S. registry and turbojet-powered multiengine civil airplanes of U.S. registry when they are not required to be operated under FAR Parts 121, 125, 129, 135, or 137.

-Exemption 7897K is an exemption granted by the FAA for exemptions from FAR 91.409(e) and FAR 91.501(a) to allow NBAA and its members to operate small civil airplanes and helicopters of US registry under the operational rules of 91.503 – 91.535 and to also select an inspection program as described in FAR 91.409(f).
+Exemption 7897L is an exemption granted by the FAA for exemptions from FAR 91.409(e) and FAR 91.501(a) to allow NBAA members to operate small civil airplanes and helicopters of US registry under the operating rules of 91.503 – 91.535 and to select and use an inspection program described in FAR 91.409(f).

 WHAT IS DIFFERENT IN THIS EXTENSION OF THE NBAA EXEMPTION